Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Multi-agency working

-Why is this issue important to settings working with children and young people?
+Why this issue is important to settings working with children and young people

 Sharing photos, videos and live streams is part of daily life for many people, enabling them to share their experiences, connect with friends and record their lives.